 - Supplementary Materials Section.
 This may include a preliminary bibliography and the sources cited in your proposal; graphs and illustrations; preliminary research; portfolios.

 - An IRB Statement.
-Projects involving human subjects research must be approved by Northeastern’s Institutional Review Board, (IRB).
+Research conducted through the University must be conducted in keeping with ethical norms.
+Therefore, all projects involving human subjects research must be approved by Northeastern’s Institutional Review Board, (IRB).
 Applicants must be in the process of review or be approved before the selection committee can award funding.
 Faculty advisors are considered the principal investigator for all student (undergraduate and graduate) projects with human subjects.
 Advisors are therefore responsible that the research is conducted in accordance with federal regulations and university guidelines, including obtaining approvals.
 A signed Assurance by the faculty advisor, Department Chair/Program Head and the student must be submitted with the student’s proposal.

 Letter of Recommendation.
 The letter of recommendation should directed to the SIRF Selection Committee and should address the faculty advisor’s involvement with the project; discuss the student's initiative, motivation, and determination for the proposed project; comment on the quality, originality, and worthiness of the proposal; outline arrangements to ensure completion of the project and verify willingness to review and sign-off on the Scholars 2-3 page end of project report.
 When soliciting faculty support, please share with your potential advisor this document describing the SIRF award.